 Like other dogs, Cavoodles shed, but how much do they shed on average?

 Meet the Poodle!

-The Cavalier King Charles Spaniel, on the other hand, has a longer coat and can shed a little more than their Poodle partner, which makes cleanup a little more tedious, but nothing too crazy.
-Grooming can usually give you a few brushfuls of hair, but no more than your average medium sized dog.
+The Cavalier King Charles Spaniel, on the other hand, has a longer coat and can shed a little more than their Poodle partner, which makes clean-up a little more tedious, but nothing too crazy.
+Grooming can usually give you a few brushful of hair, but no more than your average medium-sized dog.

 The best of both worlds

 The Cavoodle is a dog that benefits from both their parent’s coats, resulting in a luxuriously smooth coat that is also incredibly easy to take care of.
 Because of their Poodle parent, Cavoodles possess a coat that doesn’t shed too much and is very easy for allergy sufferers to tolerate.